Bunny Proofing Your Home: What You Need to Know

 Rabbits can be trained not to chew on certain objects or enter certain rooms, but training should not be the only protective measure.
 There can always be gaps in training.
 Likewise, protective measures and deterrents alone may not be sufficient.
 Combining the training with removing access to the problem area is the best formula for success.
 Also, start out with a small room area.
 Monitor what materials and items your rabbit is more prone to chew on or get into.
 Find a successful strategy and use training to prevent the unwanted behavior.
 Then, start allowing the rabbit access to larger areas.

 Allowing your rabbit access to the house so he can have exercise is a good thing, but it is not enough.
+You should focus on turning your home into a pet paradise with our tips below.
 The rabbit is also a social animal and needs interaction and mental stimulation.
 Nothing takes the place of spending time with your rabbit.
 Providing your rabbit with a variety of toys is also helpful.
 Change which toys you put out every several days so your rabbit does not get bored.
 Ideas for toys include:

 - Cardboard boxes

 - Hard plastic toys for babies, e.g., rattles, keys

 - Bird toys

 - Cardboard paper towel or bath tissue rolls